-More extensive observation is almost always a reflection of trouble, and may be designed to put pressure on the teacher to improve, or to quit.
+Extensive observation of a teacher is often a sign of trouble.
+Scrutiny is uncomfortable, and sometimes it is used as a way to put pressure on the teacher to improve, or even to quit.
 Some teacher contracts limit the number of times a principal may observe a teacher, or set rules that require the principal to provide advance notice for observation.

-In 2009, the New Teacher Project criticized this perfunctory process in a widely-read report titled “The Widget Effect.”
+In 2009, the New Teacher Project wrote an important report criticizing the weakness of teacher evaluation processes.
+In a nod to economist Adam Smith, it was titled “The Widget Effect.”
 The report argues that “school systems treat all teachers as interchangeable parts, not professionals.
 Excellence goes unrecognized and poor performance goes unaddressed.
 This indifference to performance disrespects teachers and gambles with students’ lives.”
-Teachers unions, in turn, criticized the Widget Effect approach for placing too much reliance on the judgment of the school principal, or on over-interpretation of student test scores.
+The report contributed to a wave of policy actions.

 In California, districts are not required to consider student test scores when evaluating teachers.

-In 2015 Students Matter, an education advocacy group, filed a lawsuit (Doe v.
-Antioch et. al.) to argue that school districts are compelled under existing California law (the Stull Act) to evaluate teachers in a way that includes student achievement data.
-In 2016 Superior Court judge Barry Goode ruled that the Stull Act is not specific; it leaves the manner and consequences of evaluation up to school districts.
+In 2015 an education advocacy group filed a lawsuit (Doe v.
+Antioch et. al.) to push the issue.
+Pointing out that California law obligates school districts to evaluate teacher performance, they argued that scores on tests based on the state's standards should be part of the evaluation.
+The lawsuit failed to achieve its purpose.
+In 2016 Superior Court judge Barry Goode ruled that the law in question (the Stull Act) is not specific; it requires some kind of evaluation, but leaves the manner and consequences of evaluation up to school districts.
+Nothing changed.

-An alternative approach, called Peer Assistance and Review (PAR) supports principals in some California districts.
-(Poway, a district in Southern California, has used PAR for many years.)
-In this system, districts invest in more frequent observation and evaluation, and try to make it beneficial to the teacher being observed.
+An alternative approach, called Peer Assistance and Review (PAR) supports principals in some California districts in the task of evaluating teachers.
+In this system, districts invest in more frequent observation and evaluation, and try to make the process beneficial for the teachers being observed.
 Underperforming teachers are assigned a coach and evaluated by a teacher panel.
 There is some evidence that this approach is effective in raising teacher performance.
 It also may be helpful in “coaching out” some teachers who might do better in a different line of work.
 If managed carefully, PAR can help provide the required documentation to support a formal dismissal when called for.
 Critics of PAR express concern that it can have the opposite effect, creating hurdles and obstacles to dealing with performance issues in a clear, effective way.

-In California, few districts have implemented PAR or other constructive evaluation systems for teachers in part because they cost money.
-Districts have had little appetite to divert funds from general operations, and when it comes time to negotiate the contract, most teacher unions have preferred to advocate for education dollars to go toward salaries rather than support for evaluation.
-Attempts at the state level to change and standardize evaluation procedures for teachers have generally fallen flat.
-California's 2013 budget act changed the rules for education funding, giving districts greater flexibility over how they use funds.
-That may reopen the question, in some districts at least, of how to strengthen teacher evaluation systems.
+In California, few districts have implemented PAR or other systems of constructive evaluation for teachers in part because they cost money.
+When it's time to negotiate a contract, most teacher unions have preferred to advocate for education dollars to go toward salaries rather than support for evaluations.

-Another alternative proposed but not yet tried (readers, please add a comment if you know otherwise) is for higher-grade teachers to evaluate lower-grade teachers based on the preparedness and work of the students they teach.
+Another alternative that has been proposed but not yet tried (readers, please add a comment if you know otherwise) is for higher-grade teachers to evaluate lower-grade teachers based on the preparedness and work of the students they teach.

-A 2013 PACE/Rossier survey of California voters found significant popular support for this idea: "when asked what would have the most positive impact on public schools, the top answer was "removing bad teachers from the classroom" (43 percent), followed by "more involvement from parents" (33 percent), and "more money for school districts and schools" (25 percent)."
-Part of what makes this idea difficult is that it implies certainty about who, exactly, falls in that list of worst teachers.
+A 2013 PACE/Rossier survey of California voters on what idea would have the most positive impact on public schools found significant popular support for "removing bad teachers from the classroom" (43 percent), followed by "more involvement from parents" (33 percent), and "more money for school districts and schools" (25 percent)."
+Despite this popular suppor, the idea is difficult to into practice because it implies certainty about who, exactly, falls in that list of worst teachers.
 Test scores are generally lowest in places where poverty is greatest, and it can be challenging to untangle effectiveness from circumstance.

 Surveys of voters, parents and teachers tend to agree that the system is failing to take action when teachers are ineffective; inaction on this issue became one of the core arguments in the 2014 case Vergara vs. California.